 Hurricane Irma debris removal

-Pickup of Hurricane Irma debris from the rights of way is about 98 percent complete, with remaining collection consisting mostly of large logs and stumps.
+Pickup of Hurricane Irma debris from the rights of way is now complete.

 If you still have debris:

 1. Ensure only hurricane-related debris is at the curb, unless you have a private contractor that picks up vegetation.
 ONLY debris from Hurricane Irma is eligible for pickup; green debris (such as fresh vegetation or recent yard clippings) will NOT be picked up, per FEMA guidelines.
 Do NOT put fresh debris at the curb, unless you have a private contractor to pick it up.

 2. Check the map to ensure your road is eligible for pickup (blue roads on the maps below).
 If you do not live on an eligible road, you may bring your debris to one of Marion County Solid Waste's 18 recycling centers.

 If your address falls on an eligible road within the yellow portions (first pass completed), the contractor is actively working the second pass in your area and will get to your home soon.
 Ensure your debris is placed at the right of way correctly.

 3. If your road is eligible for pickup, please call the Marion County Office of the County Engineer at 352-671-8686 to report this missed debris.

 4. If you live in a gated or private community, please call the Marion County Office of the County Engineer at 352-671-8686 to give authorization to enter and pick up the debris.

 - Has been placed in the county right-of-way and NOT in the road, near utility poles, signs, or other structures which could impede pickup.

 - Is not bagged or placed in containers.